URCF/urcf_workshops/intro_linux/working_with_files_and_directories.md

 mkdir my directory
 ~~~

-Think about it for a while, check `man mkdir` or `mkdir --help`, and decide what you think the result will be, then run the command.
+Think about it, decide what you think the result will be, then run the command.

 What happened?
 Why do you think this is the case?